cmdr-nova/cmdr-nova.github.io/_posts/2024-11-09-new-shorts-available-at-revosa.md

 I've also made it so new posts from this website *also* go to <a href="https://bsky.app/profile/cmdr-nova.bsky.social" target="_blank">my Bluesky account</a>, and since I haven't really tested it yet, this post *should hopefully* get there safely.
 We'll see.

-But, until my next release, or hacked code update, or random thought, have a good one!
+But, until my next release, or hacked code update, or random thought, have a good one.